 Lance Martin was born in Philadelphia and grew up in the Chicago area.
 He graduated from Lake Forest College with a double major in Economics and Political Science.
 After a 15-year career in Purchasing and Inventory Control he entered Law school at Chicago-Kent College of Law, where he was the Managing editor of the Law Review and was admitted to the Order of the Coif.
 He has over 20 years' experience as a litigator in Chicago, in small, medium and large firms and in solo practice, with experience in commercial and tort litigation, asset recovery and collections, bankruptcy, insurance, labor, personal injury, and securities issues in State and Federal courts.

-Lexington Law - Indiana
+Lexington Law - Kansas